lattera/articles/opsec/2018-02-23_good-opsec/article.md

 If possible, use operating systems that put security first.
 If you're a Linux user, I've heard good things about Alpine and Void Linux.
-If you're a BSD user, you can't go wrong with HardenedBSD or OpenBSD.
+If you're a BSD user, HardenedBSD or OpenBSD would be good choices.

 If you go the "Tor-ify your network route," make sure NEVER to run Tor behind Tor.
 Do not run the Tor Browser in this case.
 Running Tor